Oceans: the next game in the award-winning Evolution series October 29 2018, 10 Comments

 Venture into the Deep at your own risk!

-Oceans is an engine builder where the world of science is disrupted at the seams by the world of fantasy.
+Oceans is an engine builder where the world of science is disrupted at the seams by fantastical phenomena too outlandish to be believed.
 Players must adapt to the changing environment with an interconnected ecosystem that can survive and thrive against the inevitable march of time and the natural struggle of predators seeking to survive.

 2 - 5 Players, 60 - 90 minutes, Ages 13+